indrajaala/s2hms/README.md

 | --- | --- | --- | --- |
 | format | 'long', 'short' | `string` | none |
 | fallback | true, false | `boolean` | false |

+**note:**

+fallback can be used only when a format is specified , if no format is specified and fallback is set to true , it will throw an error

+`Error: option'fallback:true' can only be used when a format is specified`

 ## License